datajoint/datajoint-docs/src/index.md

 # :wave: Welcome to DataJoint Documentation

-The DataJoint ecosystem is divided into 2 distinct areas, DataJoint Core and DataJoint Elements.
+The DataJoint ecosystem is divided into 3 distinct areas: DataJoint Core, DataJoint Elements, and DataJoint Works.

 **DataJoint Core**